katyisgreaty/wordCounter/README.md

 **The program will return the inputted phrase and word.**
 * Example Input: "this is a phrase", "pickle"
 * Example Output: "this is a phrase", "pickle"
-* Reasoning: At this stage it doesn't matter what's in the inputs, but I do want to make sure it can handle a phrase with multiple words, and it doesn't matter if they match or not.
+* Reasoning: At this stage it doesn't matter what's in the inputs, and it doesn't matter if they match or not.

 **The program will return true if it finds the word inside the phrase.**
 * Example Input: "I like rowing", "rowing"